N64Gamespedia/gdx/007-twine-prototype-2020.md

 **Game Description:**

-_**The World Is Not Enough**_ **_(U) (Prototype 2020)_** is a first-person shooter video game developed by [Eurocom](https://en.wikipedia.org/wiki/Eurocom "Eurocom") for the Nintendo 64 and based on the 1999 _James Bond_ film of the same name.
-It was published by [Electronic Arts](https://en.wikipedia.org/wiki/Electronic_Arts "Electronic Arts") and Scene Released on September 22, 2020 by  Togemet2.
+_**The World Is Not Enough**_ **_(U) (Prototype 2020)_** is a first-person shooter video game developed by <a href="https://en.wikipedia.org/wiki/Eurocom" target="_blank" rel="noopener noreferrer">Eurocom</a>  for the Nintendo 64 and based on the 1999 _James Bond_ film of the same name.
+It was published by <a href="https://en.wikipedia.org/wiki/Electronic_Arts" target="_blank" rel="noopener noreferrer">Electronic Arts</a> and Scene Released on September 22, 2020 by  Togemet2.
 It is however a  pretty early development build and appears to be quite unfinished and has many differences and bugs.
-It is as you will see in thge Showcase Video below, nothing like the end product: [007: The World Is Not Enough](https://www.project64.emulation64.com/index.php?id=007-the-world-is-not-enough) released in 2000.
+It is as you will see in the Showcase Video below, nothing like the end product: [007: The World Is Not Enough](https://thegent.github.io/n64gamespedia/007-the-world-is-not-enough) released in 2000.

 <strong>No Game Guide / Walkthrough</strong>